By Tamara Kelly

+We live in a world of convenience, making artificial Christmas treesthe treeof choice for many modern homes.
 No matter how lovely a real tree looks or pleasant it smells, thanks to central heating the winter home is often not a welcome environment for real trees.
-Especially with the trend for putting the tree up as early in the month of December as possible, a real tree is tested to the extreme to last the duration.
+Especially with the trend for putting the tree up as early in the month of December as possible, a real tree is tested to the extreme to last the whole duration.

 Need we mention having to clean up dropped pine needles on a daily basis.
 Festive life is far easier these days when you opt for a faux tree.
 Save yourself the chores and spare the poor trees by choosing an artificial tree that will see you through – not only the whole month, but for years to come.

 How we tested the best artificial Christmas trees